Rosvall and Voutilainen: Discovery of the bodies and funeral

 The bodies of Rosvall and Voutilainen were found by a union search party, which included Aate Pitkanen, at Onion Lake the following spring.
 The men's funeral on April 28, 1930 was the largest ever held in Thunder Bay.
 Adding to the legendary status of the event, a solar eclipse darkened the sky as the funeral procession marched to Riverside Cemetery.
 The funeral events were regarded as the symbolic beginning of the Great Depression for local residents.

 Cause of death

-The official cause of death was ruled to be accidental drownings; however, the Finnish community in Thunder Bay suspected that the two were murdered by thugs employed by the bushcamp boss.
+The official cause of death was ruled to be accidental drownings.
+However, members of the Finnish community in Thunder Bay stated they suspected the two had been murdered by thugs employed by the bushcamp boss.
 Evidence that the two men had struggled before their deaths as well as the questionable matter that two experienced bushworkers had drowned in shallow water added to the feeling that foul play was involved.
-Furthermore, some community members claimed that they had gained knowledge that the hired thugs were in Finland, where they had been shipped after the murder.
+Furthermore, some community members claimed that the hired thugs had been shipped to Finland after the murder.